• Play the sound file

 The U.S. and its allies eventually built more than five hundred military bases in Afghanistan.
 Many of them had hot showers and Internet cafés.
 Soldiers who patrolled mud-walled villages without plumbing or electricity, in temperatures that rose to a hundred and thirty degrees, slept in air-conditioned tents so cold that they needed blankets.
 It all consumed enormous amounts of fuel: in 2010, Bagram Airfield … used nearly 1.6 million gallons per week.

-End quote.
 Most of that fuel was carried by trucks belonging to Afghan contractors, who got very seriously rich from the business.
-The Taliban got rich, too: where the Taliban controlled the roads, they exacted tolls, and the contractors paid them.
+The Taliban got rich, too: Where the Taliban controlled the roads, they exacted tolls, and the contractors paid them.
 Rival contractors played the U.S. military and judicial system like violins.
 All that money seeped upwards and corrupted the whole Afghan system, which was not exactly pristine to begin with.

 It's a sorry tale: a trillion dollars and upwards of your money and mine, all sluiced through to Swiss bank accounts and luxury apartments in Dubai, all to no purpose whatsoever of benefit to our country in any way at all.
 That's not to mention 2,400 dead Americans.

-Donald Trump is right: our leaders are stupid.
+Donald Trump is right: Our leaders are stupid.
 Stupid and vain, to let this extravagant folly continue year after year just so they won't be the ones who lose face by winding it up.
 The Afghan campaign should have lasted a month and cost half a billion; it's lasted fourteen years and cost a trillion.
 "Stupid" is too feeble a word.

 Item: I guess I gave away there the fact that I read lefty periodicals.
 I read them so you don't have to, listeners!
 In any case, it's wise to keep track of what the enemy is saying.